FALCON: Scalable Reasoning over Inconsistent ALC Ontologies: Methods

-This loss ensures that TBox axioms are satisfied in the interpretation generated.
+This loss ensures that TBox axioms are satisfied in the interpretation generated, i.e. we generate a logical model.
+We normalize each loss to allow for a weighted loss formulation in Eq. \ref{eqn:loss}.

-A second loss is defined for ABox axioms of the type $C(e)$ (concept assertion); this loss aims to ensure that axioms of the type $C(e)$ are satisfied and will maximize the degree of membership of $e$ in $C^\I$:
+A second loss is defined for ABox axioms of the type $C(e)$ (concept assertion).
+It aims to ensure that all given facts of type $C(e)$ are satisfied and will maximize the degree of membership of $e$ in $C^\I$:

-A third loss maximizes membership of pairs of individuals $(e_1, e_2)$ in the interpretation of the relation $R^\I$ if the axiom $R(e_1,e_2)$ is included in the ABox:
+A third loss for ABox axioms of type $R(e_1, e_2)$ (role assertions) maximizes membership of pairs of individuals $(e_1, e_2)$:

 The final loss function is:

 with $\alpha, \beta\in [0,1]$ and $\alpha + \beta < 1$.